veracrypt/VeraCrypt/README.md

 Before building under MacOSX, pkg-config must be installed if not yet available.
-Get it from http://pkgconfig.freedesktop.org/releases/pkg-config-0.28.tar.gz and compile using the following commands :
+Get it from http://pkgconfig.freedesktop.org/releases/pkg-config-0.28.tar.gz and compile using the following commands:

 	$ ./configure --with-internal-glib
 	$ make